snuvclab/dwm/data_processing/README.md

 - All scripts are designed for internal use and may assume specific data formats or folder structures.
 - Please align on dependencies and environments before running any scripts.

-## Contact

-For any clarifications or setup help, please reach out via your usual comms channel.

----

-*This README is for internal collaboration purposes only.*